 1.1.
 Your product SHALL be capable of audio input (i.e. capturing customer speech via one or more microphones) and streaming captured speech to the cloud per the specs provided in the SpeechRecognizer Interface.
 Customer privacy is a primary consideration for all aspects of speech capture.
 Customers must be able to physically control and visually discern whether the microphones are on or off.
 Customers must always be able to trust that the displayed state of the microphones is correct.
 For more details about privacy, see Privacy visual attention system.

 1.1.1.
 The microphone ON/OFF control SHALL be hardware-based.
 Microphones SHALL be turned OFF by removing their power.

 1.1.2.
-The product SHALL use a dedicated red LED to indicate microphone OFF state.
+The product SHALL use a dedicated and persistent red light to indicate microphone OFF state (privacy ON).